anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I don't believe in failure.
-It's not failure if you enjoyed the process.
+Quote: There is no way to happiness, happiness is the way.

-By: Oprah Winfrey
+By: Thích Nhất Hạnh